AdaptiveConsulting/ReactiveTraderCloud/deploy/googleCloudEngine/readme.md

 # AdaptiveTrader.deploy.googleCloudEngine

+**WARNING: This documentation is old and have not been validated for new mechanism**

 ### To initialise a project by hand:
 - go to [google developer console](https://console.developers.google.com)
 - click on `Free Trial`